-Use our ferry and Eurotunnel Le Shuttle ticket search engine to compare rates on all the most popular routes around Europe.
+Use our ferry and Eurotunnel Le Shuttle ticket search engine to compare rates on all the most popular routes to and from Europe.

 MoneyMaxim is where you can compare prices from different ferry companies and book cheap tickets.
-We have more than 50 of the leading European ferry companies to choose from, including P&O Ferries, DFDS Seaways, Stena line, MyFerryLink, Brittany Ferries, Irish Ferries, LD Lines and Condor Ferries, Try us now for the widest choice.
+We have many of the leading European ferry companies to choose from, including P&O Ferries, DFDS Seaways, Stena line, MyFerryLink, Brittany Ferries, Irish Ferries, LD Lines and Condor Ferries, Try us now for the widest choice.

 If you are within striking distance of Kent then either the Dover ferry crossings or Folkestone Eurotunnel Le Shuttle will probably be your first option - however, if you have a long drive from the North, do consider routes from Newcastle and Hull to Holland.
 These can be particularly attractive if travelling to the heart of Europe although less so if heading for South West France or Spain.